 Starting and growing a podcast is hard work.
-One of the easiest ways to help boost the quality and professional appeal of your podcast is through the use of quality background music and sound effects for your intros, outros, transitions, and to signify key events.
+One of the easiest ways to help boost the quality and professional appeal of your episodes is through the use of royalty free music for podcasts as intros, outros, transitions, background tracks and to signify key events.

-In the remainder of this guide, we are going to touch on 7 of the top websites to find royalty free music for podcasts.
-These recommendations will often crossover with our best royalty free music services guide, but we will cater to this article specifically to those which offer a great selection of audio tracks and sound effects that podcasters can utilize.
+In the remainder of this guide, we are going to touch on 7 of the top websites to find royalty-free music for podcasts.
+These recommendations will often crossover with our general best royalty-free music guide, but we will cater to this article specifically to those which offer a great selection of audio tracks and sound effects that podcasters can utilize.

 Best Royalty Free Podcasting Music

 One of the leading subscriptions for filmmakers, podcasters and digital media professionals who require a vast library of high-quality audio elements to fit their various projects.
 There is a lot to like with Soundstripe's flat-rate subscription which ranges from $135/year annually ($19/monthly) up to $252/year for their premium plan (which includes sound effects).